railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 	Calculating indicators can take quite a while in Open ERP because you have to analyse the whole company's accounting entries.

-	So it's best not to calculate all of the indicators at once, but just a small selection to keep calculation time within limits.
+	So it is best not to calculate all of the indicators at once, but just a small selection to keep calculation time within limits.

 Time analysis of indicators